LeHieu94-VipZenchain/JeeChain/README.md

 ### Installation

-First, download the latest release from: https://github.com/nguyenphuminh/JeChain/releases.
+First, download the latest release.

 Extract the zip file, in the `JeChain` folder, open up your terminal and install the required packages through `npm`: